 You and your spouse are allies—not enemies.
 Did you get that?
 You may be thinking: well, of course, we aren’t enemies!
 But you’d be surprised.
 I remember when my sister and I were young and we were sharing a room.
 Technically, we shared a room, but we did not want to share the same ‘space’, so we took tape and put it down the middle of the room so as to deter one another from going into the other’s space.
 You could be doing the same thing subconsciously in your marriage—you might have drawn a line down the middle of a situation; if you spouse crosses the line in any way, you feel justified and they become the enemy.
 Don’t make your spouse your enemy, make them your teammate!
 Fight for your marriage by avoiding these four silent marriage killers.

 Comparison leads to discontentment.
 When Mark and I had young children, we went on vacations (very inexpensive trips, mind you!) with other families and their children.
 I remember getting frustrated with Mark and started to verbalize how I wish he was more like my friend’s husband.
 By my verbalizing it, it created an ongoing, snowball effect of me being discontent with my own husband.
+(Husbands should refrain from comparing their wives negatively with other women as well.)
 Social media is definitely exacerbating the issue because people are only going to put the best of the best for people to see—you aren’t going to see the messy parts.
 It isn’t healthy!
 Be content with what God has given you and find joy and comfort in that.

 Criticism leads to bitterness, despair, and hopelessness.
 Don’t immediately find what is wrong in things, be quick to compliment.
 My husband encourages me throughout the day through text messages.
 You could take the texting your husband challenge too.
 It will only bring you together.
 The Bible says that the power of the tongue has power to tear down or build up—so, ask yourselves this even today: Are those words building up?
 Or tearing us down?
 Remind yourself to compliment and encourage someone else, especially if that is a love language you know of.